 Halloween Safety Tips

 Halloween can be an exciting and enjoyable time in a child’s life but for a parent, the holiday can become a bit nerve wracking at times.
 There are plenty of dangers out on the streets while you’re trick-or-treating with your child but being prepared beforehand can quell some of your anxiety and make October 31st a memorable and fun evening for everyone.
+As we approach the season of Halloween, it’s also a great time to think pink this October and raise awareness about breast cancer.

 Know The Neighborhood